aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 [username@es1 ~]$
 ```

-When you have created access token again, use above command to register new access token.
-The old access token is overwritten by new one.
+When you have created an access token again, use the above command to register it.
+The old access token is overwritten by the new one.

 !!! note
-    The access token currently expires in one month.
-When the time limit expires, create and register again.
+    Access tokens currently expire in one month.
+When your access token has expired, create and register again.

 ## Remote Builder